mrgeyer/classtris/README.md

 - You must put each question on a seperate line in a text file.
 - You can use HTML tags in the questions for formatting or loading pictures and other media.
 - You can add images to the question list by using the HTML tags.
 See the example question list for an example.
-- To do more than one line, use the br html tag.
+- To use more than one line on a question, use the br html tag.
 See the example question list for an example
 - To load questions randomly, click Load Random to load the questions.
 - To have questions load in order, click Load Linear to load the questions.
 - For confirmation, questions and students are shown in a text box under the load buttons.
 You can hide this by clicking hide.